OHDSI/DrugExposureExplorer/README.md

 - load more patients
   - provide means to select patients by useful attributes
   - put patients in datatable, improve formatting
+  - show collapsed view of patient with just timeline
 - distributions
+  - cumulative distribution function
+  - add KDE, maybe do brushing on the KDE
   - Carsten's idea: break up gaps by exposure duration blocks
   - full height on hover
   - legend text for charts